keigol/CPSC210-Project/README.md

 So with this project, I can make something that will be of use to me and others like me.

 ## User Stories
-- As a user, I want to be able to create a workout program
+- As a user, I want to be able to create a workout workoutProgram
-- As a user, I want to be able to add/delete sessions to a program
+- As a user, I want to be able to add/delete sessions to a workoutProgram
 - As a user, I want to be able to add/delete exercises to a session
-- As a user, I want to be able to view my workout program
+- As a user, I want to be able to view my workout workoutProgram
 - As a user, I want to be able to view individual workout sessions
 - As a user, I want to be able to automatically save my data to a file
 - As a user, I want to be able to automatically load my data from a file on startup